RTIInternational/biocloud_gwas_workflows/association_testing/rvtests/README.md

 ### 2. Add ID, MAF and standard error to Rvtests results and convert to standard format for GWAS results (see appendix).

-Need to write a script for this step.
+Need to make formal script for this step.

 Sample command:
 ``` shell